yuchenZhangTG/regress/README.md

     ```sh
     setup/setup.sh
     ```
-1. Use to driver to
+1. Use the driver to
-    * Any category of tests
+    * Run any category of tests
         ```sh
         ./driver.py read_query
         ./driver.py accumClause1